Cantex Mine Development (CVE:CD) Trading Down 40% – Should You Sell?

-Shares of Cantex Mine Development Corp.
-(CVE:CD – Get Free Report) were down 40% during mid-day trading on Saturday .
+Cantex Mine Development Corp.
+(CVE:CD – Get Free Report)’s stock price was down 40% on Friday .
 The stock traded as low as C$0.11 and last traded at C$0.11.
-Approximately 803,125 shares traded hands during trading, an increase of 738% from the average daily volume of 95,866 shares.
+Approximately 803,125 shares changed hands during trading, an increase of 738% from the average daily volume of 95,866 shares.
 The stock had previously closed at C$0.18.

 Cantex Mine Development Corp. engages in acquiring, exploring, and developing mineral properties in Canada, Yemen, and the United States.
 The company explores gold, nickel, copper, lead, zinc, silver, manganese, cobalt, platinum, palladium, and rhodium deposits.
 Its primary project is the Yukon Metals Project with 1,075 claim blocks covering approximately 21,500 hectares.